andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/13-new_mexico.md

 </figure>

 During the quarter mile stroll over to Texas Red's my mind is reeling with an unhealthy carnivorous lust for a medium rare T-bone steak.
-As I stride up the steps to the front door I'm greeted with a horrifying sight that chills me to my bones.
+I gleefully bound up the steps to the front door where I'm greeted by a horrifying sight that chills me to my bones.

 <figure class="figure">
   <img class="figure-img img-fluid mt-2 rounded" src="/theme/images/traveler/2022_01-ski_trip/rock2_texas_reds_fishin.jpeg" alt="Gone fishin">